-FY21 Long-term ince ntive plan Opportunity CEO: Maximum opportunity equivalent to 100% of FA CFO: Maximum opportunity equivalent to 30% of FAR Refer to LTI vesting schedule below Instrument Performance rights Performance period The performance period commences on the first day of that fiscal year and is measured over 3 years.
-Allocation approach KMP is based on their maximum LTI opportunity divided by following the public announcement of the financial year Performance hurdle period. ler Return (rel.
-TSR [^]) hurdle over a three-year performance ding companies in the Financials, Metals and Mining sectors.
-TSR relative to peer group Vesting % At or above 75 th percentile 100% Between 50 th and 75 th percentile pro rata vesting between 50% and 100% At 50 th percentile 50% Below 50 th percentile Nil t, dividends paid and any return on capital over a specific oup TSR over the performance period with the TSR of other Values, Code of Conduct and Risk and Compliance s Individual Gateway, they will forfeit their LTI vesting e consistent with the STI Plan, linked to adherence to Pact tandards.
-In the event a participant does not satisfy the ntitlements for the relevant performance period, be rtunities and/or be subject to clawback subject to Board Cessation of Employment unvested LTIP awards will be forfeited, unless otherwise pro rata number of performance rights based on time ance rights will be subject to the original terms and Rights attaching to performance rights Performance rights do not carry any dividend or votin vesting of performance rights will carry the same righ g entitlements prior to vesting.
-Shares allocated upon ts as other ordinary shares.
-Clawback 100% of the award can be forfeited where there has been ing a material misstatement of the financial statements.
-Change of Control Provisions riod end date will be brought forward to the date of change e over this shortened period (subject to Board discretion).
+FY21 Long-term incentive plan

+pportunity

+CEO: Maximum opportunity equivalent to 100% of FAR CFO: Maximum opportunity equivalent to 30% of FAR(1) Refer to LTI vesting schedule below period

+Instrumen

+Performance rights

+The performance period commences on the first day of that fiscal year and is measured over three years.

+Allocation

+The number of performance rights allocated to each KMP is based on their maximum LTI opportunity divided by the five-day volume weighted average price (VWAP) following the public announcement of the financial year results.

+Performar

+Vesting of rights is subject to relative Total Shareholder Return (rel.
+TSR) hurdle over a threeyear performance period

+Peer Group: S&P/ASX 200 comparator group, excluding companies in the Financials, Metals and Mining sectors.

+LTI Vesting Schedule

+TSR relative to peer group Vesting %

+At or above 75 th percentile 100%

+Between 50 th and 75 th percentile pro rata vesting between 50% and 100%

+At 50 th percentile 50%

+Below 50 th percentile Nil

+^TSR measures a company's share price movement, dividends paid and any return on capital over a specific period.
+Relative TSR compares the ranking of the Group TSR over the performance period with the TSR of other companies in a peer group.

+LTI is also subject to an individual Gateway condition consistent with the STI plan, linked to adherence to Pact Values, Code of Conduct and Risk and Compliance standards.
+In the event a participant does not satisfy the Individual Gateway, they will forfeit their LTI vesting entitlements for the relevant performance period, be suspended from participating in future LTI grant opportunities and/or be subject to clawback subject to Board discretion.

+employment

+If an executive resigns or is terminated for cause, any unvested LTIP awards will be forfeited, unless otherwise determined by the Board.
+A "good leaver" will retain a pro rata number of performance rights based on time elapsed since the initial grant date.
+Any such performance rights will be subject to the original terms and conditions, and discretion of the Board.

+to performand rights Performance rights do not carry any dividend or voting entitlements prior to vesting.
+Shares allocated upon vesting of performance rights will carry the same rights as other ordinary shares.

+Clawback

+In accordance with the Individual Gateway condition, 100% of the award can be forfeited where there has been any fraud, dishonesty, or breach of obligations, including a material misstatement of the financial statements.

+Change of control provisions In the event of change of control, the performance period end date will be brought forward to the date of change of control, and awards will vest based on performance over this shortened period (subject to Board discretion).

-(1) Mr Paul Washer, the CFO, is eligible to participate in the LTIP commencing 1 July 2021.
+(1)Mr Paul Washer, the CFO, is eligible to participate in the LTIP commencing 1 July 2021.